jbergstroem/mariadb-alpine/README.md

 ### Customization

-You can override default behavior by passing environment variables:
+You can override default behavior by passing environment variables.
+All flags are unset unless provided.

--   MYSQL_DATABASE (defaults to unset): setting this executes a `create database if not exists` query
+-   **MYSQL_DATABASE**: creates a database as provided by input
--   MYSQL_USER (defaults to `root`): setting this will create a user and assign ownership over the database you _may_ provide
+-   **MYSQL_USER**: creates a user with owner permissions over said database
--   MYSQL_PASSWORD (defaults to unset): setting this will change the password of the user you provide.
+-   **MYSQL_PASSWORD**: changes password of the provided user (not root)
--   MYSQL_ROOT_PASSWORD (defaults to unset): setting this will set a root password.
+-   **MYSQL_ROOT_PASSWORD**: sets a root password
--   SKIP_INNODB (defaults to unset): this can be used to skip using InnoDB which will shave off both time and size.
-Note: If you do this at initialization, you will have to subsequently pass it.
-This is a good thing.
+-   **SKIP_INNODB**: skip using InnoDB which shaves off both time and disk allocation size.
+If you mount a persistent volume, this setting will be remembered.

 ## License